krishaamer/green-filter-research/research/abstract.md

 # Abstract {#abstract}

-## *GreenFilter: Designing an AI Companion for Capitalism* {#greenfilter-designing-an-ai-companion-for-capitalism}

-## *Feeding Donut Unicorns: Designing an AI Companion for Sustainable Capitalism* {#feeding-donut-unicorns-designing-an-ai-companion-for-sustainable-capitalism}
+## *The Journey from Consumer to Investor Inside Planetary Boundaries: Designing a Financial AI Companion to help College Students Shop, Save, and Invest in the Donut Economy* {#the-journey-from-consumer-to-investor-inside-planetary-boundaries-designing-a-financial-ai-companion-to-help-college-students-shop-save-and-invest-in-the-donut-economy}

 Overconsumption-driven extractive business practices are a large contributor to the degradation of Earth’s natural ecosystems, resource